St Martin de Porres Catholic Primary School

 Physical Difficulties Support Service

 This service works with children with physical difficulties which impact on their access in the school setting.
-Schools have an allocated worker who they will contact for support and advice.
+Schools have an allocated worker who they will contact for support and advice, our worker is Melanie Gogerty.

 Communication and Autism Team (CAT)

 The CAT team will visit school to work with children who already have a diagnosis of Autism or communication difficulties or whom may be on the pathway to a diagnosis.
 Schools have an allocated worker who they will contact.
-Our CAT worker is Sarah Rymill.
+Our CAT worker is Pod Serge.
 Parental consent will be requested if we want the CAT to work with your child.

 Educational Psychology Service (EPS)